fnalways/terminus-docs/docs/manual/tasks/sync-share.md

 # Sync and share files
-TermiPass is a powerful tool not only ensures your Files content remains consistent and accessible, but also facilitates seamless collaboration within your Terminus server.
+LarePass is a powerful tool not only ensures your Files content remains consistent and accessible, but also facilitates seamless collaboration within your Olares server.

 This page will mainly cover:
 - How to sync files across devices